Hammermaniac/howto/README.md

 Options:

   -h, --help       Display this help text.
+  -d, --debug      Enable debugging messages.
   -n, --nocolor    Don't use colors with output.
-  -b, --books      Query the script to check configured books and if it can read the files.
+  -b, --books      Query the script to check configured books and add them to the script.
   -o, --onlybook   Only search in the specified book.
   -a, --allbooks   Search all books simultaneously, with this option you only need to provide the strings you want to search for.